 How to calculate the memory usage of a Java array

 Following on from our discussion of the memory usage of Java objects,

 (To query the memory usage of an array from within a Java program,

 Memory usage of a single-dimension array

 element actually only stores a single bit of useful information.
 (If you need to store a series

 Memory usage of a two-dimensional array

 For arrays of more than 2 dimensions, the above logic repeats: each row of the "outer" array

-Written by Neil Coffey.
-Copyright © Javamex UK 2011.
+Editorial page content written by Neil Coffey.
+Copyright © Javamex UK 2021.
 All rights reserved.